SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

     cannot be generalized and must contain a specific value.** - All elements in the original rule that reference specific constant values are trivially assigned the NULL identity. - A variable’s identity can also be _mapped to the NULL identity_.
-When this hap- pens, we say the identity has been **literalized**.
+When this happens, we say the identity has been **literalized**.

 EBC traverses an explanation trace of the problem-solving that occurred in the